Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Bioavailability does not operate in isolation.
 Each nutrient enters an ecosystem where intestinal transporters are shared and metabolic pathways interconnected.
 A perfectly absorbed bioactive can, by its very presence, compromise the assimilation of another.

 The most documented case is the zinc-copper antagonism.
-Both minerals use the same intestinal transporter (MT1).
+Both minerals share the same intestinal absorption pathways.
 At high zinc intakes, metallothionein (a metal-trapping protein) production in enterocytes (the cells lining the intestinal wall) increases, sequestering dietary copper before it reaches circulation (PubMed).
 In practice: a perfectly bioavailable zinc supplement, taken in isolation without adjustment, can cause progressive copper depletion.
 Form is not enough.
 The administration context and ratios between nutrients matter as much as the molecule itself.

 A supplement can display spectacular doses and deliver very little.
 Another, more modest in its communication, can achieve real biological efficacy through a correctly selected form and well-calibrated nutrient ratios.
 A recent comparative study on different magnesium forms illustrates this clearly: microencapsulated magnesium maintained sustained plasma elevation over six hours, whereas oxide produced only an early, transient peak (PubMed).

-The next frontier in supplementation is not dosage.
-It is form, interactions, and the understanding of cellular absorption mechanisms that distinguishes a rigorous approach from a marketing strategy.
+The next frontier in supplementation is not dosage, but form, interactions, and the understanding of cellular absorption mechanisms that distinguishes a rigorous approach from a marketing strategy.

 Frequently asked questions